THANK YOU for your interest in volunteering to welcome new neighbors!

 Support for the Journey

 Hundreds of refugees are resettled each year in the Triangle of North Carolina after fleeing persecution in their own home countries.
 Refugees often arrive with little to no English, limited familiarity with U.S. culture, and no financial resources.
-Their resettlement journey is long and full of challenges.
+Because of recent, drastic cuts in critical federally funded services, their resettlement journey will be especially challenging.

 You can make that journey easier.